If you want to skip straight through to the work-related information then just click on the 'Working with me & how to

 During my last few years, before I left the university in early December 2012 and through until the end of 2016, I produced some online CPD courses in conjunction with the Chartered Institution of Water and Environmental Management [CIWEM].

 For what it's worth, I enjoy music; reading, writing and taking poor photographs; good company; fine wine; nice food; lots of sunshine; sandy beaches & wavy oceans; snowy mountains (from a distance); a little time to myself now and again and people with a sense of humour and a nice line in self-deprecation.

 So, what do you do?

 I suppose you could call me an Environmental Consultant if a label is necessary.

-At Staffordshire University I was an Enterprise Reader, working in the Science School in the Faculty of Computing, Engineering and Sciences.
+At Staffordshire University I was a Reader, working in the Science School in the Faculty of Computing, Engineering and Sciences.
+That’s a peculiarly British job title for someone equating to a docent in Scandinavia and/or an Associate Professor elsewhere.
+Except in the US, where it would have been Professor.
+It’s a funny old world.

 I'm a Chartered Chemist, a Chartered Scientist, a Chartered Environmentalist and a Chartered Water & Environmental Manager.
 I'm also a Fellow of three professional bodies; the rather lengthily titled Chartered Institution of Water and Environmental Management [FCIWEM], the somewhat snappier Royal Society of Chemistry [FRSC] and the Higher Education Academy [FHEA].

 I spent around 10 years teaching at postgraduate level on the university's web-based elearning programmes and awards - developing and delivering modules on subjects such as environmental policy/legislation/regulation, water and wastewater treatment, sustainable business development and air and land contamination.
 I also trained, consulted and carried out applied research on behalf of the university in all kinds of things.
 Buy me a drink and I can bore you with the details.

 Thanks for reading this far, please take a look around the rest of the site for other interesting links.